seanjames777/cudacomp/README.txt

     printed as errors to stdout.
 This simplifies the code, but adds the overhead of exception handling code to the executable.

+    Also note that some of the design of this compiler, which is essentially just a frontend for LLVM at this point, is subsequently somewhat inspired by Clang.
+Our AST is fairly similar, although much simpler.
+We also use a macro generated "AST visitor" class to implement some of our static analyses.

 ORGANIZATION:

     The source tree, as far as 411 is concerned, is organized as follows: